\

 Soil-related projects supported by European Regions can be found in the KOHESIO database.

-The Commission has made its first assessment of the EU Missions in a Communication published in the 3rd quarter of 2023.
-It expresses the Commissions support for the continuation of the 5 EU Missions.
+The Commission made its first assessment of the EU Missions in a Communication published in the 3rd quarter of 2023.
+It expressed the Commissions support for the continuation of the 5 EU Missions.
 An external assessment of EU Missions was commissioned to underpin the Commission assessment, including a review of the Soil Mission.
 You can find the summary of this review here & the full review is available here .

 Find it out here.